 - Postnuptial agreements are executed and updated continually after a couple is married.
 This is a written contract used to clarify ownership of assets or debts acquired during the marriage and to settle the couple's affairs and assets in the event of a separation or divorce.

 Prenuptial and postnuptial agreements can be complex and must meet certain criteria in order to be enforceable.
-Each party much have an independent attorney’s advice and counsel before the agreement is signed.
-It is essential to work with a knowledgeable and experienced family law attorney through this process.
-Our family law attorneys are well-versed in the sensitive nature of this topic area.
+Each party much have an independent attorney's advice and counsel before the agreement is signed.
+It is essential to work with a knowledgeable and experienced through this process.
+Our are well-versed in the sensitive nature of this topic area.
 We are prepared to help you navigate the process, offer sound legal advice and counsel, and draft your contract as appropriate.
 We are experienced in executing very complex and also more simple pre- and postnuptial agreements, depending on your unique situation.
 We will advocate for you and help protect your assets in the event divorce becomes a reality.